QuayJ/theQuayProject/SomethingQuayKnows/readme.md

-#What Does Quay Know?
-###Here are some things i have learned:
+Quay knows how to trade stocks.

-:tent: :fire: :fish: :wood:
+:tent: :fire: :fish:

 ==DRAKE==